-As aphids, leafminers, thrips, mites, scale insects, and mealybugs feed on sap, they can cause leaves to curl.
-Occasionally, a spider may curl a leaf to create a cocoon, but spiders are Good Guys in the garden, so leave them alone.
-The real pest when it comes to leaf rolling comes from the larva of certain moths.
-In particular, California has a problem with moths in the tortricid family.
-This pest can be found in citrus, pear, plum, apple, almond, apricot, raspberries and other cane fruit, quince, and walnut, plus most ornamentals.
-Light brown apple moths also fall in this category.
-Pest damage usually includes ragged edges on nearby leaves and tightly rolled nesting leaves indicate light brown apple moths.
-Inspect fruit and nut trees carefully from March through May for signs of these pests.
+As aphids, leaf miners, mealybugs, mites, scale insects, and thrips feed on sap, they can cause leaves to curl.
+Occasionally, a spider may curl a leaf to create a cocoon, but spiders are Good Guys in the garden, so we leave them alone.
+The larvae of moths are frequent pests when it comes to leaf rolling.
+For example, the tortricid family lays eggs in almond, apple, apricot, citrus, pear, plum, quince, raspberries, blackberries, walnut, plus most ornamentals.
+Ragged edges on nearby leaves and tightly rolled nesting leaves indicate light brown apple moths.
+Inspect fruit and nut trees regularly in spring for signs of these pests.

-The ads make herbicides look so safe and helpful, but they are, in my opinion, anything but.
-Leaching, overspray, rain splash, a sudden breeze, and the failure to breakdown in the soil as advertised can put many other plants at risk.
-Symptoms of herbicide damage include:
+Advertisements make herbicides look so safe and helpful, but they are not.
+Leaching, overspray, rain splash, a sudden breeze, and the failure to break down in the soil, as advertised, can put many other plants at risk.
+Symptoms of chemical overspray and herbicide damage include the following:

 If you notice leaf rolling on your garden or landscape plants, take a closer look to see if you can figure out what is causing this change.
-Knowing the cause helps you find a solution that allows your plants to thrive!
+Knowing the cause helps you find a solution that helps your plants stay healthy and productive.